 When I saw the post for Mississippi Mud Cake I knew I’d found the one.
 It did not disappoint at all.
 It is super-rich, gooey, sweet, chewy, and delicious.
 After making these I have to say I think they are more brownies than cake, as they are very dense and rich.
 My little change was to rename them brownies instead of cake. 🙂

 Ahhmazing.
 Ready for the recipe?

 - I halved this recipe and baked it in an 8″ x 8″ glass baking dish that was liberally sprayed with baking spray (The kind with flour in the spray).
-Alternatively you can butter the dish and dust with cocoa powder.
+Alternatively, you can butter the dish and dust it with cocoa powder.